The Force is Strong with This Star Wars-Themed Dodge Charger Super Bee

 Every era of Star Wars films is represented on this Charger in Texas.

-It’s owned by Odessa, Texas couple Michael and Crystal Manning.
+It’s owned by Odessa, Tex. couple Michael and Crystal Manning.
 We spoke with Michael and he shared his passion for both Mopar and the iconic Star Wars film franchise.
 This 2008 Dodge Charger Super Bee number 777 of 1,000 which is nicknamed “Darth Bee” combines those two passions and would make a fine addition to any Mopar collection.
 Force lightning covers the whole car along with several scenes from the iconic films.

 The driver’s side is all Revenge of the Sith depicting the duels between Obi-Wan Kenobi and Darth Vader (in the brief period he didn’t have his famous suit yet) on Mustafar, Yoda and Darth Sidious dueling on Coruscant, and Obi-Wan and General Grievous fighting during the Battle of Utapau.

 On the passenger side, there’s a scene from all three films in the original Star Wars trilogy.
 We see Luke Skywalker, Han Solo, and Obi-Wan Kenobi in the cockpit of the Millennium Falcon, Luke and Darth Vader facing off on Cloud City, and Princess Leia choking Jabba the Hutt on Tatooine.